tofnoob/tofnoob.github.io/guides/benediction_guide.md

 In 8 party content, players have more flexibility to make changes, especially if some players do not own the weapons or matrices listed above.
 Planning and preparation play a crucial role in achieving the best possible results during runs.

-With the introduction of the new **Synesthesia** system for **Lin**, it is very common for players to swap one Fiona for Lin, or add a fourth Benediction to act as her carrier.
+With the introduction of the new **Synesthesia** system for **Lin**, it is very common for players to swap one Fiona for Lin, or add a fourth Benediction player to act as her carrier e.g. in a Raid speedrun with 4x Benediction, 3x DPS, 1x Tank.
 The reason for this change is that the last level of her Synesthesia makes her A6 23% Attack buff while in Moonlight Realm also applies to all teammates.

 It's also worth noting that some weapon and matrix effects can stack with each other.
 For example: